Conversion therapy: Sexual orientation change efforts (SOCE)

 The term homosexual was coined by German-speaking Hungarian writer Karl Maria Kertbeny and was in circulation by the 1880s.
 Into the middle of the twentieth century, competing views of homosexuality were advanced by psychoanalysis versus academic sexology.
 Sigmund Freud, the founder of psychoanalysis, viewed homosexuality as a form of arrested development.
 Later psychoanalysts followed Sandor Rado, who argued that homosexuality was a "phobic avoidance of heterosexuality caused by inadequate early parenting".
 This line of thinking was popular in psychiatric models of homosexuality based on the prison population or homosexuals seeking treatment.
 In contrast, sexology researchers such as Alfred Kinsey argued that homosexuality was a normal variation in human development.
 In 1970, gay activists confronted the American Psychiatric Association, persuading the association to reconsider whether homosexuality should be listed as a disorder.
 The APA delisted homosexuality in 1973, which contributed to shifts in public opinion on homosexuality.

 Despite their lack of scientific backing, some socially or religiously conservative activists continued to argue that if one person's sexuality could be changed, homosexuality was not a fixed class such as race.
 Borrowing from discredited psychoanalytic ideas about the cause of homosexuality, some of these individuals offered conversion therapy.
 In 2001, conversion therapy attracted attention when Robert L. Spitzer published a non-peer-reviewed study asserting that some homosexuals could change their sexual orientation.
-Many researchers made methodological criticisms of the study, which Spitzer later repudiated.
+Many researchers made methodological criticisms of the study, and Spitzer later repudiated his own study.